kubernetes/enhancements/keps/sig-node/5328-node-declared-features/README.md

 #### Explicit Declared Feature Request

 For the Alpha implementation, a pod's feature requirements are inferred by the shared library based on its `PodSpec`.
 While this centralizes the logic, this implicit model requires a code change for each new feature that is introduced.
 To make the framework more scalable and generic, we should explore an explicit feature request mechanism.
 In this model, a pod would declare its requirements directly in its specification.
 This would simplify the control plane's role, particularly the scheduler, reducing its task to a straightforward comparison between the features a pod requests and those a node provides, eliminating the need for complex, case-by-case inference logic.

-#### Cluster Autoscaler Scale-From-Zero Integration

-The Cluster Autoscaler (CA) makes scale-up decisions based on `NodeGroup` templates, which are abstract representations of a node.
-Since node declared features are set by a running Kubelet, they are not present on these templates.
-This creates an information gap: CA cannot know what declared features a new node will have, making it unable to scale up a node pool to satisfy a feature-specific pending pod in scale-from-zero scenarios.

-A long-term solution to solve the scale-from-zero problem requires that declared feature information be made available as part of the node group's template providing an authoritative signal to the CA. This problem is similar to the one faced by Dynamic Resource Allocation (DRA), where the CA also does not work well if a pod is pending because it requires nodes with specific ResourceSlices.
-This problem was discussed [here](https://github.com/kubernetes/enhancements/pull/5347#discussion_r2132302773) and is being tracked in [kubernetes/autoscaler#7799](https://github.com/kubernetes/autoscaler/issues/7799).
-In both the DRA and Node Declared Features use cases, critical scheduling information is determined after a node is created, making it invisible to the CA's template-based simulation.

 ## Production Readiness Review Questionnaire